hmito/esj72web/web/basic_information.md

 - Poster session is available for viewing on the conference platform throughout the conference period.
 Additionally, those who wish may also display their posters on-site.
 	-  The online poster presentation will take the form of a ‘viewing period’ of approximately three days from 12-14 March before the conference.
 There will be no core time and the opinion exchange forum (video call function) will not be available, but the text chat function will be available.
 	- Core time will be available for on-site participants.
-	- For more information, see [gidleins for poster presentation](for_presentation#poster-presentation).
+	- For more information, see [Guidelines for poster presentation](for_presentation#poster-presentation).

 The status of support for online participation is as follows.
 Note that question and answer sessions will only be available for ER symposia and open call symposia.